cglorious/cglorious.github.io/_posts/2021-01-06-running_lines_and_refactoring.markdown

 end
 ```

-Before coding further, I jumped into shotgun and confirmed that the following text appeared in the browser:
+Before coding further, I jumped into the browser via shotgun and to confirm that the following text appeared in the browser:

 ```
 This is the login page.